On this page:

 Treatment options by type of bowel cancer

-- If the cancer has spread to the lymph nodes, you may have chemotherapy after surgery.
-This is called adjuvant chemotherapy.
+- If the cancer has spread to the lymph nodes, you may have chemotherapy after surgery, which is called adjuvant chemotherapy

 - Radiation therapy is not used for early colon cancer.

-- If the cancer has spread beyond the rectal wall and/or into nearby lymph nodes (locally advanced cancer), before the surgery you will have either radiation therapy or chemotherapy combined with radiation therapy (chemoradiation).
-After the surgery you may have chemotherapy.
+- If the cancer has spread beyond the rectal wall and/or into nearby lymph nodes, before surgery you will have chemotherapy or radiation therapy combined with chemotherapy (chemoradiation)

 Preparing for treatment

 Many people with bowel cancer have anaemia or low iron levels.
-You may be given iron as tablets or intravenously to improve your iron levels and blood count before treatment begins.
+You may be given iron as tablets or injections to increase your iron levels and blood count (total number of white blood cells, red blood cells and platelets) before starting treatment.

 Improve diet and nutrition

-People with bowel cancer often lose a lot of weight and may become malnourished.
-A dietitian can provide advice on ways to reduce the weight loss through changes to your diet or liquid nutritional supplements.
+People with bowel cancer often lose weight and may become malnourished.
+A dietitian can suggest ways to change your diet to limit weight loss, reduce blockages and make having bowel movements easier.
 This will help improve your strength and lead to better treatment outcomes.

 The type of surgery you have will depend on the location of the cancer in the bowel and your preferences.
 The aim of surgery is to remove as much of the cancer as possible and nearby lymph nodes.